-Sometimes sellers have certain dates they need to close by or after to meet their circumstances.
-Buyers who can be flexible with their own timelines can stand out from other offers by giving the seller additional control over the closing dates.
+Sometimes sellers have certain dates they need to close by or after to meet their individual circumstances.
+Buyers who can be flexible with their own timelines can stand out from other offers by giving the seller additional control over the closing date.

 4. Closing date window

 Provide a window for the closing date, allowing the seller to set a closing date anywhere inside a three to four-week period.
 Sometimes cash buyers assume that a quick closing is ideal, but the sellers may need more time to move out of the home.